intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 **Note:** It is recommended that you _do not_ use the cluster during an upgrade.

 This completes the Nauta Upgrade Process.

+## Deleting Nauta

+** This is very dangerous operation, please use with caution **

+**Common packages and files that will be deleted:**

+    * Docker and all images
+    * Nginx and all configuration
+    * python2-pip
+    * container-selinux
+    * Kubernetes and all configuration

+To delete Nauta, do the following:

+`export ENV_INVENTORY=<absolute path to inventory file>`

+Call the installer with nauta-uninstall option:

+`./installer.sh nauta-uninstall`

+This completetly uninstall nauta from system.

 ## User Management Tasks & Troublshooting